0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-binaries.md

     It is essential to follow the outlined sequence of actions precisely, as any deviation may lead to potential issues.

 - Prepare the machine.
-- Install Heimdall and Bor binaries on the full node machine.
+- Install Heimdall-v2 and Bor binaries on the full node machine.
-- Set up Heimdall and Bor services on the full node machine.
+- Set up Heimdall-v2 and Bor services on the full node machine.
 - Configure the full node machine.
 - Start the full node machine.
 - Check node health with the community.